Update May 24, 2026

 Three signals invalidate the thesis: EBITA turns negative for two consecutive quarters, signaling that the investment cycle has become a structural loss; net cash falls below US$20 billion, meaning the balance sheet can no longer self-fund the transition; or the Chinese government reverses its current supportive posture toward Alibaba, reopening the regulatory risk that compressed the stock in 2021–2022.

 The 52-week range tells the story: HK$95.70 to HK$186.20.
 At HK$122.90, the stock sits in the lower third of that range while the cloud business posts its strongest growth in three years.
-The market has priced the tariff risk, the EBITA decline, and the investment uncertainty.
-The cloud revenue line has not confirmed their fears.
+Cloud Intelligence Group grew 36% in Q3 FY2026 while the stock sat in the lower third of its 52-week range.
+The fears are in the price.
+The growth rate is not.